salindholm/kitty_news_client_mobile/README.md

 ```

 ```
-As a subsriber,
+As a subscriber,
 In order to read a specific article on my phone,
 I would like to be able to click on an article and have it displayed on the mobile app.
 ```

 ```
-As a subsriber,
+As a subscriber,
 In order to get access to all articles,
 I would like to be able to log in to the mobile app.
 ```

 ## Dependencies
 - React Native
 - Expo/vector-icons
 - React-native-async-storage/async-storage